 Any person who does qualify for a concealed pistol license must do so within the municipality or county in which they reside.
 A nonresident of Washington has the right to apply anywhere in the state.

-There are certain places where it is prohibited to carry a gun regardless of whether someone is lawfully carrying concealed, and these places in Washington include the following:
+It is prohibited to carry a gun regardless of whether someone is lawfully carrying concealed in:

 How to Apply for a Gun

 It’s fairly simple to apply for a concealed pistol license in Washington, and as long as you fulfill the government’s requirements, the local law enforcement is obligated to give you a concealed carry license.

 In order to be approved for a concealed carry license, a law-abiding citizen must:

 Apply in person at a local law enforcement agency

 To get a concealed pistol license, you’ll have to complete a concealed pistol license application, bring in a Photo ID with you, and make your payment to your local law enforcement agency.
 Once they have your fingerprints, it takes 30 to 60 days to complete the background check.
 Once that’s done, your license is valid for five years.

 These types of gun law questions are always going to be up for debate, but many of Washington’s gun law initiatives have been backed by independent groups like judges, prosecutors, policemen, health experts, faith leaders, and even gun owners.